numpy/numpy/doc/source/reference/c-api.array.rst

 .. cvar:: NPY_ARRAY_ALIGNED

-    The data area is aligned appropriately (for all strides).
+    The data area and all array elements are aligned appropriately.

 .. cvar:: NPY_ARRAY_WRITEABLE